Home » Posts tagged 'turkey' (Page 2)

 Natural gas

-In the eastern Mediterranean it smells of powder.
+Natural gas In the eastern Mediterranean it smells of powder.
 Fighter jets from various countries fly over the Levantine Basin and frigates are on a collision course.
 These are not exercises.
-It is a crisis reminiscent of the conflict between Ankara and Athens in the 1970s or even the beginning of the First World War.
-This time it is not just about the ambitions of Greece or Turkey, small islands or a dead prince, but about the struggle for energy.
-In the Levantine Basin, ever larger deposits of natural gas are being discovered and there are many who would like a piece of the cake.
+It is a crisis reminiscent of the conflict between Ankara and Athens in the 1970s or even the beginning of the First World War. […]

 Cheap Mediterranean Natural Gas Could Spell the End for the NATO Alliance

-It’s a strange and unprecedented spectacle when countries like Israel, Greece, Egypt, Libya, Turkey, and others lay claims over the Mediterranean, while NATO scrambles to stave off an outright war, among its own members.
+Cheap Mediterranean Natural Gas Could Spell the End for the NATO Alliance It’s a strange and unprecedented spectacle when countries like Israel, Greece, Egypt, Libya, Turkey, and others lay claims over the Mediterranean, while NATO scrambles to stave off an outright war, among its own members.
+The North Atlantic Treaty Organization (NATO) is an alliance […]

 An appropriate European Union response to tensions in the Eastern Mediterranean